jmuss07/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment required me to refresh my knowledge pon functions and user input.
+This assignment required me to refresh my knowledge on functions and user input.
 However, since I had used both in my [project last year](https://github.com/jmuss07/Automated-Sign-Language), it wasn't too difficult.
 This was my first time using the ```split``` function, which proved to be super helpful in separating the x and y coordinates in each pair!

 &nbsp;